tim-smart/effect-atom/README.md

 // You can use the `get` function to get the value of another Atom.
 //
 // The type of `get` is `Atom.Context`, which also has a bunch of other methods
-// on it to manage Atom's.
+// on it to manage Atoms.
 //
 const doubleCountAtom = Atom.make((get) => get(countAtom) * 2)